 Photographs will be taken at baseline for patients who consent to this, to assess scarring.
 Photographs will not be a mandatory requirement as some patients are hesitant due to the intimate nature of LS.
 Parents of children with LS are less likely to consent to photographs.
-If a photograph is not taken, clinicians will be asked to document a detailed clinical diagram (using a predefined schematic diagram) for comparison.
+Photographs taken up to 1 month prior to baseline appointment can be accepted, if the patient had no active disease during this period.
+In addition, clinicians will be asked to document a detailed clinical diagram (using a predefined schematic diagram) for comparison; this will act as a backup if the photographs are not of sufficient quality.
 Images taken at the baseline will remain in participant's medical notes and will not be sent to NCTU.
-Subsequent clinical examinations will assess changes against the baseline photo/diagram.
-Blinded assessments of scarring (or failure of normal anatomical development as appropriate) will be assessed at 12 and 24 months comparing to baseline clinical photographs.
+Subsequent clinical examinations will assess changes against the baseline diagram/photographs.
+Blinded assessments of scarring (or failure of normal anatomical development as appropriate) will be performed at 12 and 24 months comparing to baseline clinical diagram/photographs.